 Fujitsu Ductless Mini Splits System

-What are the advantages of installing a Fujitsu ductless mini-split over a central air system?
+What are the advantages of installing a Fujitsu ductless mini-split A/C system over a central air conditioning system?

 Because there are no ducts, Halcyon systems lose less than 5% cooling vs. up to 40% for traditional forced-air systems.
 Increased efficiencies up to 33-SEER mean lower utility bills.
 Several models are even Energy Star Qualified, meaning they save you on your utility bill.